 In general, it can be concluded that stainless steel in kitchen utensils is a safe material for food use, including pans, and pots.
 Also, safe other applications that are going to be subjected to high temperatures.
 It should only be avoided in case of allergy to nickel or some syndrome of sensitization to these metals.

-Although avoiding it completely, is going to be almost impossible, because it is a material that is practically universally used in the food industry, hotels, and restaurant services.
+However, avoiding it completely is going to be almost impossible because it is a material that is practically universally used in the food industry, hotels, and restaurant services.
 As we have mentioned, the release under normal conditions of use should not worry us.